Shoray2002/Shoray2002/README.md

 <img align="right" height="250" width="375" alt="" src="https://raw.githubusercontent.com/iampavangandhi/iampavangandhi/master/gifs/coder.gif" />
 <p ><strong>
-Hi, I'm Shoray, a second year student majoring in Artifical Intelligence at the Indian Institute of Information Technology, Lucknow.
+Hi, I'm Shoray, a second-year student majoring in Artificial Intelligence at the Indian Institute of Information Technology, Lucknow.
 I am a passionate Python lover and front-end Dev.
 I love to learn new technoloigies and am able to so very quickly.
 I pay my undivided attention on my projects and don't quit until they are finished.
 I am just starting to contribute on other projects and hope to learn a lot from the community in the future.